dj1k/aws-modernization-gitops-with-weaveworks/content/30_workshop_03_grc/125_create_policy_templates/20_creating-contraint-template.md

 We are going to create 2 templates:

-- a **allowed-repos** this will determine what image repos can ben used in production
+- **allowed-repos** this will determine what image repos can ben used in production
 - **require-labels** - this policy requires that namespaces must have labels that match a regex value

 # Let's download some samples for the above